paulinavcole/Students-Campus-Enroller/RUBRIC.md

 ### Creating Students and Campuses (20 points)
-X A user can create a student with a form on the students listing page X A user can create a campus with a form on the campuses listing page
-- The user interface should indicate an error if the campus or student could not be created.
+X A user can create a student with a form on the students listing page X A user can create a campus with a form on the campuses listing page X The user interface should indicate an error if the campus or student could not be created.- button is disabled if user can't create the campus or student

 ### Deleting Students and Campuses (20 points)
 X A user can delete a student with a form on the students listing page